MahmoudAlaa123/eT3-assessment-BigData/README.md

 Replace `source_folder_path` with the path to the source folder containing images, and `destination_folder_path` with the path to the destination folder where images will be copied.

 3. Output:
-The script will copy images from the source folder to the destination folder, while collecting details such as image size and modification date.
-The collected information is presented in a DataFrame and printed to the terminal.
+The script will copy images from the source folder to the destination folder while collecting details such as image size and modification date.
+The collected information is presented in a DataFrame and written into a CSV file in the destination folder.

-Optionally, the script also returns the DataFrame, which can be further processed or used in your code.

 # Detection System for Photo Analysis